Eshwar-kiran/superstore-sales-dashboard/README.md

-# 📊 Superstore Sales Dashboard
+# 📊 SUPERSTORE SALES DASHBOARD

 An interactive Power BI dashboard designed to analyze retail sales performance across products, customers, regions, and time.
 The dashboard provides actionable insights into sales trends, profitability, customer behavior, and short-term sales forecasting to support data-driven business decisions.

----

-# 📖 Short Description / Purpose

 The Superstore Sales Dashboard is an interactive business intelligence solution built in Power BI to help stakeholders monitor and analyze retail performance.
 It transforms raw transactional data into meaningful insights by tracking key business metrics, identifying high-performing categories and regions, and forecasting future sales trends.

 The dashboard enables business users, managers, and analysts to make informed decisions through intuitive visualizations and interactive filtering.

----

 # 🛠️ Tech Stack